 - Despite the mounting and now incontrovertible evidence that statin drugs increase the risk of people developing type 2 diabetes and make controlling blood sugar more difficult, the medical establishment (for which read the pharmaceutical industry) continues to insist that the benefits of statin drugs outweigh their risks.
 That stance is looking more and more untenable.
 Recently, a group of eminent medical specialists, including Sir Richard Thomson, President of the Royal College of Physicians, spoke out against the proposed extension of doctors’ statin prescribing guidelines that would see millions more healthy people being given these dangerous drugs.

-- One of the signatories of that letter is Dr David Newman, who is Director of Clinical Research at Mount Sinai School of Medicine in New York.
+- One of the signatories of that letter is Dr. David Newman, who is Director of Clinical Research at Mount Sinai School of Medicine in New York.
 He had this to say about the link between statins and diabetes: ‘The truth is, for most people at low risk of cardiovascular disease, a statin will give them diabetes as often as it will prevent a non-fatal heart attack — and they won’t live any longer by taking the pill.

 - Diabetes is just one of the long and ever-growing list of the side effects and dangers of statin drugs.
 The fact is that the majority of people prescribed statins could do themselves a lot more good by following common sense dietary and lifestyle guidelines.
 For most people with type 2 diabetes, metformin remains ‘the drug of choice’ in the eyes of many doctors.
 At the same time, more and more type 2 diabetics are being prescribed insulin.
 And what happens when these two drugs combine in the body?
-According to new research, the result could be more heart attacks, strokes and deaths.
+According to new research, the result could be more heart attacks, strokes, and deaths.

 - It is well established that heart attacks and strokes are the major cause of death in people with diabetes, so it is not surprising that doctors have tended to prescribe statin drugs to such patients in an attempt to reduce the risk.
 Statins are a class of drugs that reduce levels of cholesterol, an essential substance in the body that has become the scapegoat for the growing problem of cardiovascular disease.
 Statins are the world’s best-selling drugs with an estimated 30 million people taking them every day.

-- The first signs of a link with diabetes were evident as long ago as 2004, with a research report that statin drugs disrupt insulin signalling, the process through which insulin moves glucose from the bloodstream into muscle and fat cells.
+- The first signs of a link with diabetes were evident as long ago as 2004, with a research report that statin drugs disrupt insulin signaling, the process through which insulin moves glucose from the bloodstream into muscle and fat cells.
 The implications of this study appear to have been ignored, however, until two recent meta-analyses took a hard look at the link between statins and diabetes.

 - The first of these, published in June 2011, involved 33,000 patients enrolled in five major clinical trials using statins.
 It concluded that, overall, statin use caused around one additional case of diabetes for every 500 patients treated and the higher the dose, the higher the risk.
 This figure is a bit misleading, though, since it includes earlier trials of the weaker statin drugs.
 The more potent versions being prescribed today are likely to be linked to a much bigger diabetes problem, especially at higher doses.